Osci: Volscian war

 The beginning of the end of Oscan sovereignty was their attempted exploitation of an opportunity to maraud against the Romans in the period of instability following a major victory against the Volsci, a tribe occupying the Volsci Mountains overlooking and including the Pontine Marshes.
-During the final revolt of the Volsci, the Romans had sacked and leveled Satricum about 346 BC and had sold the remaining 4,000 fighting men into slavery.
+During the final revolt of the Volsci, the Romans had sacked and levelled Satricum about 346 BC and had sold the remaining 4,000 fighting men into slavery.
 For whatever reasons, the Aurunci chose this moment to send a marauding expedition against the Romans.
 Panic ensued in the city.
 The senators saw a wider conspiracy with the Latin League.
 They appointed Lucius Furius Camillus dictator, halted business, drafted an army on the spot and sent it into the field against the Aurunci, but "the war was finished in the very first battle".
 The Romans used the army to complete the conquest of the Volsci at Sora.

 First Samnite War

 The Samnites in 343 BC "made an unprovoked attack upon the Sidicini", who appealed to Campania for military assistance and received it.
 After losing two battles and being penned within Capua, the Campanians offered themselves to Rome with tears and prostrations in the Senate House.
 The Senate accepted the offer and granted assistance on the grounds that Campania would be an ally in the rear of the Aequi and Volsci in case of further conflict with them.
 When Roman envoys presented the Samnite Senate with demands for withdrawal from Campania, the answer was no; moreover, the envoys were allowed to hear staged orders of Samnite commanders to their troops to march on Campania immediately.
 So began the First Samnite War (343–341 BC).

-The Roman Senate declared war, the people ratified the declaration, two consular armies were sent into Samnium and Campania respectively.
-For two years the Romans knew only victories, until at last the Samnites sued for the restoration of their former alliance with one condition: they would be free to war on the Sidicini if they wished.
+The Roman Senate declared war, the people ratified the declaration, and two consular armies were sent into Samnium and Campania respectively.
+For two years the Romans knew only victories until at last the Samnites sued for the restoration of their former alliance with one condition: they would be free to war on the Sidicini if they wished.
 The Romans had an agreement with Campania, but none with the Sidicini.
 The Senate bought peace by ratifying the treaty and paying off their army.